 Lump sum contract is the simplest form of contract in construction projects.
 It fixes the price to be paid for undertaking out the work, before the start of the contract.

+One of the most basic and commonly used types of construction contract is the “LUMP SUM CONTRACT” or the Fixed Price Contract.
 This type of contract is often based on firm bills of quantities and drawings.
 A lump sum price should cover all costs, overheads, risk contingencies and profit.

 A lump sum price may be called for, or a series of lump sums.
 This is best suited to easily defined, relatively simple constructions, involving little below-ground work.
 However, some quite large above-ground constructions are paid for by lump sum.
 Sometimes a separate section of the bill for pricing allows for the foundation work of a building to be paid for‘on measure’.